-The Aurors are mostly magical law enforcement (they apprehend dark wizards) however the books mention many other departments of the Ministry of Magic that deal with magical creatures and spirits for the sake of the Wizarding (and Muggle) community.
+- Harry Potter: The Aurors of the Ministry of Magic are mostly magical law enforcement (they apprehend dark wizards).
+The books mention many other departments of the Ministry of Magic that deal with magical creatures and spirits for the sake of the Wizarding (and Muggle) community.

-One Star Wars novel, Destiny's Way, gives us this quote.
+- One Star Wars novel, Destiny's Way, gives us this quote.

 Well, what happens if you need a diplomat who can also practice philosophy, fight with a lightsaber, and levitate small objects?
 Who else are you going to call but us?